TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/heltec-ab01/_index.md

 The [Heltec HTCC-AB01 (V2) ](https://heltec.org/project/htcc-ab01-v2/) is a development board based on the ASR6052, which has an integrated PSoC® 4000 series MCU (ARM® Cortex® M0+ Core) and SX1262 transceiver.
 It features Arduino compatibility, an ultra low power design and an onboard SH1.25 for lithium batteries or solar panels.

-We will set up the module for usage in the Arduino IDE, in which we will use an example code to connect it to {{% tts %}}.
+In this guide, we set this module up for usage in the Arduino IDE and we use an example code to connect it to {{% tts %}}.

 <!--more-->